-The misidentification of the Brownian computer as a reversible thermodynamic process by Bennett is due to the tracking of the internal energy.
+Bennett misidentifies the Brownian computer as a reversible thermodynamic process due to the tracking of internal energy.
 Tracking of internal energy to analyze thermodynamic reversibility instead of thermodynamic entropy is not a sufficient criterion.
-The track of the total entropy of the system provides the necessary condition for the verification of a process being reversible or not.
+The tracking of the total entropy of the system provides the necessary condition for the verification of whether a process is reversible or not.
 If the total entropy ($S_{system} + S_{environment}$) remains constant throughout the execution of the process, then it represents a thermodynamically reversible process.
 Bennett and Landauer didn't track the entropy of the Brownian computer which led to the misidentification of the Brownian computer as a thermodynamically reversible process.